mikolajroszak/integromat.github.io/apps/articles/parameters.md

 | **options**           | string  | Specifies an [Options RPC](../rpc.md#options-rpc) URL, that will be called to dynamically retrieve list of left-side operands |
 | **options**           | object  | Detailed configuration for retrieveing left-side operands |

-if **options** is an object, it contains detailed configuration for retrieveing left-side operands.
+If **options** is an object, it contains detailed configuration for retrieveing left-side operands.

 | **options.store**     | array   | Array of left-side operands.
 Structure is identical to [Select](#select)'s **options** |
 | **options.store**     | string  | Specifies an [Options RPC](../rpc.md#options-rpc) URL, that will be called to dynamically retrieve a list of left-side operands |